MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 ##  Optimize your app for mobile offline

-Before you enable mobile offline, make sure your model-driven app is optimized for offline and mobile use.
-Mobile apps often run on small screens with limited connectivity so it's important that the app is fast and always aviliable.
-In order to achieve this, make sure the app simple and lightweight.
-Also, consider the number of user scenarios that you want to cover and the amount of data the app uses on a mobile device.
+Before you enable offline mode, make sure your model-driven app is optimized for offline and mobile use.
+Mobile apps run on smaller screens with limited connectivity so it's important that the app is fast and always aviliable.
+To ensure a smooth experience for your users, make sure the app is simple and lightweight.
+Also, consider the number of user scenarios that you want to cover and the amount of data the app will use on a mobile device.

-It's recommended to create separate apps for each role in your organization.
-For example, if you have desktop users and remote mobile users then you should create two seperate apps.
-One online app for your office users and another mobile app  that also works in offline  mode for remote workers.
-This will allow you to build an optimal experiences for both set of users.
+If you have two types of users in your organizers such as desktop and remote mobile users then create two seperate apps.
+Optimize user experience and create an online app for your office users and another app for your mobile users with limited connectivity.

-Here's a list of good practices when building mobile offline app:
+Follow these best practices when building an app for mobile offline use:

 1. Identify the **on-the-go scenarios** that are functionally related, such as which would be performed by a specific worker on a given day and need to be completed in the field (not at the office).